What does your child learn at school each day? Find information about our curriculum subjects here.

 During Key Stage 1 pupils learn how to think imaginatively and talk about what they like and dislike when designing and making.
 They build on their early childhood experiences of investigating objects around them.
 They explore how familiar things work and talk about, draw and model their ideas.
 They learn how to design and make safely and could start to use ICT as part of their designing and making.

 During Key Stage 2 pupils work on their own and as part of a team on a range of designing and making activities.
 They think about what products are used for and the needs of the people who use them.
 They plan what has to be done and identify what works well and what could be improved in their own and other people’s designs.
 They draw on knowledge and understanding from other areas of the curriculum and use ICT technology in a range of ways to enhance learning.

-In Years 5 and 6 the children receive specific teaching in sex education from the School Nurse.
-Parents’ consent is requested for these sessions.
+In Years 5 and 6 the children receive specific teaching in sex education following "A Journey in Love" curriculum.
 Parents can withdraw their children from all or part of sex education, except that which is part of the National Curriculum Science requirement.

 The safety of the children in school is of paramount importance to all staff.
 The need for care both inside and outside the school is emphasised frequently.
 Teaching about health and safety is incorporated in the curriculum.
 The road safety team visit the school regularly.
 The school accesses other resources eg. fire safety, police when they link with topics.
 Pupils in Years 6 have specific bike safety training through the Bikeability programme.
 The school has a Policy and Scheme of Work for Drugs Education (EPR).

 The school has extensive risk assessments for areas used for play and physical activity. full Health and Safety Risk Assessment is carried out on an annual basis.
 The Fire Risk Assessment and Health and Safety Policy are reviewed annually.